htw-imi-showtime/showtime-website/content/ss21/master/m1-gezumi/features.md

 {{<section title="2.
 Position Estimation">}}

 After the distances between all players are known, the player positions can be calculated.
-We can only calculate relative positions from the distances.
-This means that the resulting triangle can be transformed by translation, rotation or reflection and would still match all the distances (congruence).
+Only **relative positions** can be calculated from the distances.
+This means that the resulting triangle can be transformed by translation, rotation or reflection and would still match all the distances (**congruence**).

 {{<image src="distance-to-position-1.svg" alt="Step 1 distances to positions" >}}

 The input is a distance matrix that describes the lengths of the sides of the triangle on the right.
+In the real game the matrix is not symmetrical because **each distance is measured twice** (from device A to B and from device B to A).
+These values are then averaged.
+Sometimes **inconsistent distances** are measured.
+This is the case when one side of the triangle is greater than the sum of the other two (**triangle inequality**).
+If that happens, the position estimation is canceled.

 <!-- erklären warum distanzmatrix, werte gemittelt etc. wenn invalide distanzen wird es abgebrochen -->